CaliStyle/trailpack-proxy-cart/README.md

 - Specify properties, useful for custom specifics to an order
 - Checks if the product inventory is available according to inventory policy
 - Checks for geographic restrictions
+- Checks for Product and Customer Discounts
+- Checks and validates Coupons

 ```
 //POST <api>/cart